kcindrag/kcindrag/README.md

 Main github for zombies, descendants, & K.C undercover poniez, but I will most likely have some other disney channel related poniez with this github too.

-ㅤㅤㅤㅤㅤㅤUsually near bakery in safe server 1, otherwise somewhere else like safe server 2 or by myself in safe server 1.
+Usually near bakery in safe server 1, otherwise somewhere else like safe server 2 or by myself in safe server 1.
+Im mostly with friends, feel free to c+h though.
+(Unless my name says DNI.)

+Most things you need to know about interacting and about me are on my strawpage, please feel free to ask questions, draw, and look at my strawpage.
+(Please and thank you.)